Interplay of ion availability and mobility in the loss of cation selectivity for CaCl\textsubscript{2} in negatively charged nanopores: molecular dynamics using scaled-charge models: Abstract

 \section{Abstract}

-Ion transport through charged nanopores is commonly interpreted in terms of electrical double layer structure, leading to the expectation of cation-selective conduction in negatively charged pores.
-This picture can break down for multivalent electrolytes, where strong ion-urface correlations and charge inversion modify transport behavior.
-Here, we study NaCl and CaCl$_2$ conduction through negatively charged silica nanopores using atomistic molecular dynamics simulations with scaled-charge ion models.
-By separating concentration and velocity contributions to the radial particle current density, we connect static adsorption to dynamic perm-selectivity.
-While NaCl exhibits conventional cation selectivity, CaCl$_2$ shows nearly bulk-like or even anion-favored transport due to Ca$^{2+}$ immobilization near the surface and dominant Cl$^-$ conduction in the pore interior following charge inversion.
+Ion transport through charged nanopores is commonly interpreted in terms of the electrical double layer structure, leading to the expectation of cation-selective conduction in negatively charged pores.
+This picture can break down for multivalent electrolytes, where strong ion-surface correlations modify transport behavior.
+Here, we study NaCl and CaCl$_2$ conduction through negatively charged silica nanopores using atomistic molecular dynamics simulations with scaled-charge (and also full-charge) ion models.
+By separating concentration, $c_i(r)$, and velocity, $v_i(r)$, contributions to the radial particle current density, $j_i(r)=c_i(r)v_i(r)$, we connect static adsorption to dynamic perm-selectivity.
+We show that strongly adsorbed, but immobilized Ca$^{2+}$ ions and low availability of Cl$^-$ ions in the surface layer near the charged wall make the contribution of this layer to the total conduction (surface conduction) small.
+It is the bulk-like electrolyte in the middle of the pore whose contribution (volume conduction) dominates the selectivity behavior of the pore (bulk-like or even slightly anion selective).
 Although this qualitative mechanism is robust, its detailed manifestation depends sensitively on the balance of ion-surface and ion-water interactions encoded in the force field.